tlswg/tls13-spec/draft-ietf-tls-tls13.md

 suite which defines a different PRF MUST also define the Hash to use in the Finished computation.

-> In previous versions of TLS, the verify_data was always 12 octets long.
-In the current version of TLS, it depends on the cipher suite.
+> In versions of TLS before TLS 1.2, the verify_data was always 12 octets long.
+In TLS 1.2 and later, it depends on the cipher suite.
 Any cipher suite which does not explicitly specify verify_data_length has a verify_data_length equal to 12.
 This includes all existing cipher suites.
-Note that this representation has the same encoding as with previous versions.
+Note that this representation has the same encoding as with versions before TLS 1.2.
 Future cipher suites MAY specify other lengths but such length MUST be at least 12 bytes.

 handshake_messages